How to Change a Pool Light Bulb

 Step 5: Take Apart the Light Fixture

 Pull the fixture onto your pool deck (there should be enough wire to do this), and remove the lens and cover.
 Older pools might require you to remove screws to pull out your lens.
 Newer pool light models will usually have tabs that you pry loose.
 Remove your lens and rubber gasket and set them aside safely.
-Try not to splash any water onto the light while disassembling it.
+Try to keep the area dry and avoid splashing any water onto the light while disassembling it.

 Step 6: Take Out the Old Light Bulb

-Once the gasket and lens are no longer blocking the fixture, reach in and grab the old bulb with a towel.
+Once the gasket and lens are no longer blocking the fixture, you should be able to easily reach in and grab the old bulb with a towel.
 Twist counterclockwise to remove it.

 Step 7: Screw in the New Light Bulb